ProbabilisticINT/Mininet-PINT/README.md

 where 5 indicates the length of path.
 The results can be found under final_results/5.
 There will be three files, indicating the average, median and tail number of packets required to conduct path tracing for path length of 5.
+This will also contain results for ASM and PPM techniques.

 # Running PINT for delay quantiles